 6. The monkeys at Bijilo Forest Park

 There is a lovely walk through the trees and a huge population of green vervet monkeys which are great fun to watch.
 You may also see a Western Red Colobus monkey (look up into the trees).
 This is an endangered species and they are struggling to survive here because of the number of vervet monkeys.
 The vervets are doing so well because the tourists feed them and have become humanised so that they no longer fear us but instead see us a food sauce.
 Not only can monkeys carry diseases that can be transmitted to humans, once they lose their natural fear of us, they can become problematic to local people, invading their homes and causing a great nuisance.

-It is even cheaper to get into the park than Kachikally although you’ll probably be asked to hire a guide.
-You don’t need one but they are very good at spotting birds you might otherwise miss and can identify them for you.
-You will also probably be told that it is OK to feed the monkeys so that you will buy some peanuts.
-PLEASE Don’t buy them and don’t feed the monkeys.
+Bijilo Monkey Park is even cheaper to enter than Kachikally (and free if you enter away from the main entrance I believe).
+While you don’t need a guide they are very good at spotting and identifying birds that you might otherwise miss.
+If you are told that it is OK to feed the monkeys it is just so that you will buy some peanuts.
+PLEASE don’t buy them and don’t feed the monkeys.
 IT IS NOT OK! (sorry, did I raise my voice there!)

-The Gambia is famous for birdwatching and is a favourite of BBC wildlife presenter and birdwatching expert, Chris Packham because there are so many different birds found here – over 560 species.
-The best way to go birdwatching is to hire an official guide, however, many of the hotels have lovely grounds where many different birds can be seen and it is worth asking if they have a bird guide book you can borrow and even some binoculars.
+The Gambia is famous for birdwatching and is a favourite location of BBC wildlife presenter and birdwatching expert, Chris Packham, because there are so many different birds found here – some 560 species.
+The best way to go birdwatching is to hire an official guide, however, many of the hotels have lovely grounds where a variety of birds can be seen and it is worth asking if they have a bird guide book you can borrow and even some binoculars.